 Get Network Link Conditioner in OS X to Simulate Connection Speeds

 - Download and install Xcode (App Store link) a free download for OS X users, or head to the Developer Downloads page and login to access the “Hardware IO Tools” separate download – then use either method below to access the utility

-- After Xcode is installed, head on over to:
+- With Xcode: After Xcode is installed, head on over to:

 /Applications/Utilities/Network Link Conditioner/

 You can start using the bandwidth simulator right away.

 Simulate Specific Internet Connection Speeds on the Mac Using Network Link Conditioner

 The Network Link Conditioner utility is fairly easy to use and somewhat self explanatory, just select a bandwidth profile that you want to simulate and click the “ON” button to activate it immediately.
 The change happens instantly to the machines network.

 The default internet connection speed choices, available as profiles, are: